Holy Himalaya Eco Trek

 5 Hours

 After a healthy breakfast, we get ready and hit the trail towards Jagat.
 The trek from Bhulbhule to Jagat covers 16 km, taking us to an altitude of 1,300 m, a distance covered in roughly 5 hours.
 This day's hike is scenic through lush jungle paths and terraced fields as we follow the steady flow of the Marsyangdi River.
-We take our time to have a leisurely lunch break along the way and enjoy the beauty of the countryside.
+We take our time, having a leisurely lunch break along the way, and enjoy the beauty of the countryside.
 The trail goes through a string of charming rural settlements where life is to the gentle rhythm: farmers tending their crops, kids waving enthusiastically as we hike by.
-We pass through more fields and lush greenery to Jagat, a quiet village once a busy trading post.
-We rest and regain our strength for the onward journey amidst serene mountain air.
+We walk through more fields and lush greenery to Jagat, a quiet village once a busy trading post.
+We take our rest and regain the energies for the onward trip, basking in mountain peace.

 5